 Choosing a home base in Bangkok can be a bit daunting, and you may be tempted to go with a familiar chain.
 Instead head to Lamphu Tree House.
-This family-friendly boutique hotel is well located near Khao San Road, Wat Pho, and the Grand Palace without being in the middle of hordes of backpackers.
+This family-friendly boutique hotel is well-located near Khao San Road, Wat Pho, and the Grand Palace without being in the middle of hordes of backpackers.
 I'd recommend the superior room with a divan (small sofa) for a family.
 (You can add an extra roll-away bed, as well.)
 It's a nice corner room with two walls of windows and a wrap-around deck.
 The hotel has a complimentary breakfast buffet with a wide array of hot and cold choices.
-My boys especially enjoyed afternoon dips in the the pool.
+My boys especially enjoyed afternoon dips in the pool.
 While it's quite small, it provides some relief from the Bangkok heat.
-Superior room with divan: $70/night.
+Rates for superior room with divan run about $70/night.

 2/Bargain for nearly everything

 With the exception of food in restaurants, I’ve found that you can bargain for hotel rooms, spa services, entertainment, clothing, and souvenirs in Bangkok.
 The same is true for those fish pedicures on Khao San Road that you’ve been wanting to try!
 Whatever price you’re quoted, offer half and then let the bargaining begin.
 At first, it’s fun.
 But after awhile, it’s exhausting.
 You’re always left wondering if you got a good deal.

 I hate to approach travel in this way, but there are enough scams in Bangkok to warrant the warning.
 Here’s a popular one: if you find yourself walking to the Grand Palace, you may be stopped a few blocks away and offered directions from a “helpful” man.
 He’ll mention that the Grand Palace and Wat Pho aren’t open to foreign tourists until 1 p.m. (or some other time).